By Robby Kukurs

-Never mind, it’s fine! - this phrase is used when the person offers to do a favour for you but it’s not really necessary.
+Never mind, it’s fine! – this phrase is used when the person offers to do a favor for you but it’s not really necessary.

 Never mind, forget what I just said – this phrase is to be used when you said something that wasn’t important at all but your chat partner wants you to repeat it.
 You can also use this phrase if you feel that he/she might be slightly annoyed or offended by your question or comment so you want to end it there.

 You got me there – this can be said instead of ‘I don’t’ know’ – it will sound more casual and not as defensive as the old ‘I don’t know’!

 You’ve got to be kidding me! – said when someone tells you something that borders on the unbelievable and you want to express your surprise.

 That’s a good question. – a phrase used when you want to take your time to think over the question.
 This is an ideal phrase to use when you’re stuck but instead of remaining silent, you can start your response with this phrase.